cct-datascience/Drone-Processing-Pipeline/extractors-template/README.md

 Once you are satisfied with the results you can delete the *do_config.py\** files.

+This is another good point to save your files to source control.

 ## Adding Your Algorithm <a name="algorithm"/>

 Your algorithm will reside in a separate file named `extractor.py`, in a function named `calculate`.